Depicar/KirbyBus/README.md

 # KirbyBus
-reminder bot for umich buses
+Reminder bot for UofM buses

 ## How to Use:
 Currently, you are able to set a home location and inquire about bus times.
 Looking to add a more reminder-based system soon.